 plating was to reduce the corrosion under the paint.
 Unless the receiver

 was abused, the panel usually holds up quite well.
-However, most AR-88s
+However, many AR-88s

-were abused and the panels aren't in good condition.
+were abused and those panels aren't in good condition.

 Unfortunately, most AR-88 panel nomenclature is silk-screened which will